dfhoughton/list_matcher/README.md

 `List::Matcher` facilitates generating efficient regexen programmatically.
-This is useful, for example, when looking for occurrences of particular words or phrases in free-form text. `List::Matcher` will automatically generate regular expressions that minimize backtracking, so they tend to be as fast as one could hope a regular expression would be.
+This is useful, for example, when looking for occurrences of particular words or phrases in free-form text. `List::Matcher` will automatically generate regular expressions that minimize backtracking, so they tend to be as fast as one could hope a regular expression to be.
 (The general strategy is to represent the items in the list as a trie.)

 `List::Matcher` has many options and the initialization of a matcher for pattern generation is somewhat complex, so various methods